 PhD at UvA

-Students that have obtained their Master’s degree are in principle eligible for a doctoral position.
-Full-time doctoral programmes last at least three or four years and consist mainly of independent research activities.
+Students who have obtained their Master’s degree are in principle eligible for a doctoral position.
+Full-time doctoral PhD programmes take at least three or four years and consist primarily of independent research activities.
 Doctoral candidates may also be assigned teaching tasks.
 Research results are presented in the form of a doctoral thesis which must be defended before a doctoral committee in a public setting.